trinsic-id/v2-sdk/docs/reference/services/provider-service.md

 # Provider Service

-The Provider Service helps ecosystem providers with data management and onboarding.
+The Provider Service enables the creation and management of ecosystems and webhooks.

 !!! warning "Named / Production Ecosystems"
     During the beta period, anyone may create an ecosystem with any name.
 As we move toward general availability of the platform, we will restrict the creation of named / production ecosystems.